Worship

 At First Presbyterian worship is a vibrant blend of worship styles, music, the dramatic and visual arts, and participatory engagement of the congregation.
 Our aim is to capture the energy and spiritual quality of contemporary worship while embracing the richness of traditional worship.

 Worship design and content are highly regarded at First Presbyterian.
 Staff resources are devoted to the careful planning of each service.
-We began 2024 with the annual worship theme: “Give Radically, Serve Radically”.
+We began 2025 with the annual worship theme: “Rooted in Faith, Growing in Grace”.
 A monthly theme is selected to support that theme.
 Recent themes include:

 First Presbyterian Church of Leesburg